Daniel Biehl

 Pictured here is a selection of images of wood and mixed media sculpture.
 Several of these pieces have associated images of their stages of manufacture, which can be viewed on the Process page.
 Slate carvings are grouped seperately on their own Slate Carvings page.

-Image of an installation in a display window, featuring three canoe-like forms in a whitewater-like painted canvas.
+Image of an installation in a display window, featuring

 Canoe Party, 2007